liujiny/minute_minute/README.md

 ### Format redNAND

 The `Format redNAND` option will erase the FAT32 partition and recreate it smaller to make room for the redNAND partitions.
 If it is already small enough it won't be touched.
-All other partitions will get deleted an the three redNAND partitions will be created and the content of the real devices will be cloned to them.
+All other partitions will get deleted and the three redNAND partitions will be created and the content of the real devices will be cloned to them.

 ### Partition manually